balajeetm/balajeetm.github.io/_posts/2017-02-17-maven-safe-haven.markdown

 <artifactId>json-mystique</artifactId>
 <version>2.0.4-SNAPSHOT</version>
 ```

 Maven's versioning scheme uses the following standards:
-		○ MajorVersion
+* MajorVersion
 Eg. In the above "2" is the major version
-		○ MinorVersion
+* MinorVersion
 Eg.In the above "0" is the minor version
-		○ IncrementalVersion
+* IncrementalVersion
 Eg.In the above "SNAPSHOT" is the incremenal version
-		○ BuildNumber
+* BuildNumber
 Eg. In an artifact version represented as "x.x.x-y-z", y and z are build number
-		Y is the patch set number and Z is the bundle patch
+"Y" is the patch set number and "Z" is the bundle patch
-		○ Qualifier
+* Qualifier
 Eg. 2.0-beta-3

 	Version Comparison Rules
 	All versions with a qualifier are older than the same version without a qualifier (release version).